mdelcorvo/DeSeq-Free/README.md

 ### Prepare reference genome
   - Reference genome<br />
-    In order to use **DeSeq-Free**, a users need to download reference genome and index it.
+    In order to use **DeSeq-Free**, a user need to download reference genome and index it.

-    Can be obtained from [NCBI](https://www.ncbi.nlm.nih.gov/genome/guide/human/), [Ensembl](https://ftp.ensembl.org/pub/current_fasta/homo_sapiens/dna/), or any other autorities
+    It can be obtained from [NCBI](https://www.ncbi.nlm.nih.gov/genome/guide/human/), [Ensembl](https://ftp.ensembl.org/pub/current_fasta/homo_sapiens/dna/), or any other autorities
     ```
     wget https://ftp.ensembl.org/pub/release-100/fasta/homo_sapiens/dna/Homo_sapiens.GRCh38.dna.toplevel.fa.gz
     ```